What is GDPR?

 - In addition to extensive GDPR research, we engaged an experienced GDPR legal expert for professional advice

 - We conducted a comprehensive GDPR audit and gap assessment (which included the analysis of our systems and services data flows)

 - Following the gap assessment, we created an internal working committee and roadmap to help us achieve GDPR compliance

-- We have made (and are currently finalising more) modifications to our products (and services) to strengthen security and we have increased our commitment to security by design
+- We made modifications to our products (and services) to strengthen security and we have increased our commitment to security by design

 - We have reviewed our key third-party vendors to make sure we have the appropriate contractual protections in place that satisfy both GDPR and customer requirements

 - We updated our personal data breach policy in line with GDPR requirements